TBjs

 - API Abstraction: Simplifies backend communication, supporting both HTTP and Tauri

-calls. - UI System: Includes theme management (light/dark mode), dynamic backgrounds, and reusable UI components.
+invokecalls. - UI System: Includes theme management (light/dark mode), dynamic backgrounds, and reusable UI components.

 - 3D Graphics Integration: Built-in support for THREE.js for dynamic backgrounds or scenes, managed by

-. - User Authentication: Robust support for various authentication flows, including device key (asymmetric crypto) and WebAuthn (passkeys).
+TB.graphics. - User Authentication: Robust support for various authentication flows, including device key (asymmetric crypto) and WebAuthn (passkeys).

 - HTMX Friendly: Designed to work seamlessly alongside HTMX for enhancing HTML with dynamic behaviors.